keegoid/linux-deploy-scripts/README.md

 1. Push your changes master or branch commits to GitHub
     - `git push origin master`
     - `git push origin my-new-feature`
-1. Create a new [Pull request][11]
+1. Create a new [Pull request][pull]

 ## About My Workflow

 After much tribulation with markdown editors and various workflows, I've found what I think is a great way to create/maintain all my markdown docs.

-The writing service I use is called [Draft][12].
+The writing service I use is called [Draft][draftin].
 As of August 2014, it works with GitHub Flavored Markdown except for strikethrough and alignment of table columns.

 I then *Export* my document to Dropbox so whenever I make changes it automatically syncs with my git repository in Dropbox (which then syncs with my computers and phone).